Elegant Goblet Shell, Pusio elegans

 Elegant Goblet Shell, Pusio elegans.
 Shell provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, June 2015.
 Size: 4.3 cm (1.7 inches) x 2.3 cm (0.9 inches).

-The Elegant Goblet, Pusio elegans (Griffith and Pidgeon, 1833), is a gastropod mollusk that is a member of the Pisaniidae Family of False Tritons.
-The shells are sturdy with five to seven whorls with a large body whorl with the exterior being sculpted with numerous, sharp spiral ridges that extend to the aperture, with weaker folds running lengthwise producing small knobs on the shoulders.
-The aperture is large with teeth along the outer lip and the siphon canal is longer than most shells of this type.
+Description: Elegant Goblet Shells are sturdy with five to seven whorls and a large body whorl.
+The exterior is sculpted with numerous, sharp, spiral ridges that extend to the aperture, with weaker folds running lengthwise producing small knobs on the shoulders.
+The aperture is large with teeth along the outer lip.
+The siphon canal is longer than most shells of this type.
 The exterior of the shell is yellowish-brown to dark brown in color, variegated with white.
 They are covered with a fibrous olive brown periostracum.
 Elegant Goblet Shells reach a maximum of 6.5 cm (2.6 inches) in length and 3.5 cm (1.4 inches) in height.

-Elegant Goblets are found attached to and under, rocks and dead coral in the intertidal zone to depths up to 8 m (25 feet).
-They range from Magdalena Bay, Baja California Sur to Peru, including the Galapagos Islands, and they are found throughout the Sea of Cortez.
+Habitat and Distribution: Elegant Goblets are found attached to, and under, rocks and dead coral.
+They live in the intertidal zone, and to depths up to 8 m (25 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
+They are found throughout the Gulf of California.

-Synonyms are Buccinum insignis, Cantharus elegans, and Pisania aequilirata.
+Synonyms: Buccinum insignis, Cantharus elegans, Pisania aequilirata, and Triton (Pusio) elegans.